 Special tax rules apply to U.S. Holders if we are a PFIC.
 In general, we will be a PFIC in a particular taxable year if, after applying certain look-through rules, either 75 percent or more of our gross income for the taxable year is passive income, or the average percentage (determined based on a quarterly average) of the value of our assets that produce or are held for the production of passive income is at least 50 percent.
-As discussed above, we believe that we were not treated as a PFIC for U.S. federal income tax purposes with respect to our 2016 taxable year, and we do not anticipate becoming a PFIC for our current taxable year or in the foreseeable future.
+As discussed above, we believe that we were not treated as a PFIC for U.S. federal income tax purposes with respect to our 2017 taxable year, and we do not anticipate becoming a PFIC for our current taxable year or in the foreseeable future.
 The determination of whether we are a PFIC for any taxable year depends on the classification of our income and assets, our cash position and the nature of the activities performed by our officers and employees.
 Because this determination is made annually, it is possible that we may become a PFIC for the current taxable year or for any future taxable year due to changes in the composition of our income or assets.

-If we are a PFIC for the current taxable year or for a future taxable year during which a U.S. Holder owns ordinary shares or ADSs, the U.S. Holder will be subject to a special tax at ordinary income rates on certain "excess distributions" and on gain recognized on the sale or other disposition of such holder's ordinary shares or ADSs.
+If we are a PFIC for the current taxable year or for a future taxable year during which a U.S. Holder owns ordinary shares or ADSs, and such holder does not make the election as described in the following paragraph, the U.S. Holder will be subject to a special tax at ordinary income rates on certain "excess distributions" including certain distributions by us and on gain recognized on the sale or other disposition of such holder's ordinary shares or ADSs.
 For these purposes, distributions received in a taxable year will be treated as excess distributions to the extent that they are greater than 125% of the average annual distributions received during the shorter of the three preceding taxable years or the U.S. Holder's holding period for the ordinary shares or ADSs.
 In addition, the amount of income tax on any excess distributions or gains will be increased by an interest charge to compensate for tax deferral, calculated as if the excess distributions or gains were earned ratably over the period the U.S. Holder held the ordinary shares or ADSs.
-Classification as a PFIC may also have other adverse tax consequences and subject a U.S. Holder to certain reporting requirements.
+Classification as a PFIC may also have other adverse tax consequences, including, in the case of individuals, the denial of a step-up in the basis of your shares or ADSs at death, and subject a U.S. Holder to certain reporting requirements.